Critical Illness

 4. Coronary Artery By-pass Surgery

-5. End Stage Kidney Failure
+5. End Stage Kidney Disease

 6. Irreversible Aplastic Anaemia